Dynamic Light Scattering (DLS) Particle Size Analysis

 Common Challenges in Conventional DLS Experiments

-In traditional DLS systems, the AutoCorrelation Function (ACF) of the scattered light intensity is computed using dedicated hardware correlators.
 While this approach was historically the first commercially viable option, it imposes several limitations that can affect measurement accuracy, data reliability, and experimental efficiency.
 Key challenges include high sensitivity to contaminants, limited angular detection, restricted correlator capabilities, and detector afterpulsing artifacts.

 Limited Correlator Functionality and No Access to Raw Data: The hardware correlator itself can impose fundamental limitations.
-Many conventional designs provide only a limited number of inputs, and offer minimal flexibility for advanced or customized data processing.
+Many conventional designs provide only a limited number of inputs, limited number of ACF values (channels), and offer minimal flexibility for advanced or customized data processing.
 These restrictions hinder the application of modern analysis techniques that could enhance resolution, compensate for noise, or extract additional information from the same dataset.
-By design, hardware correlators process incoming photon events into the ACF prior to transmission to a computer for further processing.
-While this used to be necessary given limited data rates in older computing hardware, modern personal computers are more than capable to process and store each observed photon as seen on a detector.
-This completely prohibits the possibility to change key parameters such as correlation time intervals, or the number of correlation bins after a measurement is complete.

 Angle-Dependent Scattering: Many DLS measurements involve anisotropic particles or polydisperse mixtures.
 In such cases, scattering intensity depends strongly on the detection angle.
 Larger particles or specific size fractions may dominate the scattering signal at certain angles, masking weaker contributions from other populations.
 Traditional DLS setups frequently measure at a single fixed angle, or sequentially across a small number of angles.
 For complex samples, single-angle acquisition can obscure subpopulations entirely.
 Sequential multi-angle measurements require repeated runs, increasing the risk of contamination, temperature drift, and experimental variability while extending overall acquisition time.